State Taxes at a Glance – Mississippi

 State Income Taxes in Mississippi

 The state of Mississippi does have an individual income tax.
-Like most states with income tax, it is calculated on a marginal scale.
-They only have three tax brackets, the highest bracket starting at anything over $10,000.
-The range is from 3.0% to 5.0% for 2020.
+Like most states with income tax, it is calculated on a marginal scale, however they only have two tax brackets.

-In addition to the Corporate Business tax, Mississippi has a Capital Stock tax, called a Franchise tax.
+In addition to the Corporate Business tax, Mississippi has a Franchise Tax.
 The Franchise Tax is assessed on $2.25 per $1,000 (or 0.25%) of the greater of capital invested or property values in this state.
 There is a minimum tax of $25 per entity.

 Note: Franchise tax effects the following entities